Lexscher/Machine_Learning/README.md

 ---

 ~~I'll just take notes during the sections on R This was I can focus on machine learning with python.
-Once I've gotten to the end of the course, I'll go back and do all the sections in R.
+Once I've gotten to the end of the course, I'll go back and do all the sections in R.~~ Ok, curiosity got the better of me.
-These are some things you might need if you're plan to start learning R, as well.~~ Ok, Curiosity got the better of me.
 I'll be learning R at the same time as Python from now on... 😅

+These are some things you might need if you're plan to start learning R, as well:

 #### [TO DOWNLOAD R](https://cran.r-project.org/)